 - 5 GB of cloud storage.

-As mentioned, Discord’s free plan is also quite generous, as it offers:
+On the other hand, Discord’s free plan is also quite generous, as it offers:

 - Unlimited users,